Skip to content

 By default, for performance optimization, the beams don't check properties changes during playtime.

-Depth Occlusion Depth Buffer or Shadow HD make the beam invisible with URP on Android
+SD Depth Occlusion Depth Buffer or HD Shadow make the beam invisible with URP on Android

 The issue